 Finally, consider how this tech investment can open more diverse business opportunities.
 Maybe you’re considering making the leap into e-commerce.
 Perhaps you’re introducing a subscription service and want to allow customers to set up auto-billing instead of mailing in a payment each month (and possibly forcing you to chase after late payments).
 It’s worth reviewing your future plans for your business so you can choose a Virtual Terminal service that will deliver value as you continue to develop your company.

-Tips for Using a Virtual Terminal Effectively
+Using a Virtual Terminal Effectively

 Once you’ve decided on a Virtual Terminal and made your purchase, setting the service up properly will help you achieve the greatest ROI.

 Start by securing your Virtual Terminal.
 Since a virtual credit card terminal operates within your web browser, your first step is confirming that your computer system is set up to guard against malware or cyberattacks, and that you’re using an up-to-date version of a browser with no known security risks.

 After checking your computer security, setting user access controls helps secure your Virtual Terminal system.
 You may wish to restrict some users from performing certain actions (such as processing refunds or settling batches) or viewing sensitive files (like sales reports and transaction histories).

 Generally, your payment terminal uses AVS and CVV information to approve or decline credit card transactions.
 Depending on your circumstances, you may want to adjust what information is required.
 AVS security settings can match billing address, ZIP code, require either or require both to approve a transaction.
 CVV settings can be enabled or disabled, or set to run only when the information is available.
 You can still override settings to process a transaction (as long as it’s not settled yet), but by doing so you assume the associated risks.
 The right setting for your business depends on where the balance is for you between a streamlined customer experience and the information you need to limit fraud and authorize credit card transactions.